atila-brz/QAccess/README.md

 Having an instance of the database running, we need to configure it in the [appsettings.json](./appsettings.json) file.

-In `DefaultDatabase` according to the access to your database.
+Change a `DefaultDatabas`e property according to your database access.

 ```json
  "ConnectionStrings": {